Addiction and Hepatitis: What’s the Connection and How Can I Get Help?

 Hepatitis C

 This form of hepatitis is common in people who are injection drug users.
-Hepatitis c (HCV) spreads the same way as type b – through blood, vaginal and seminal fluids, sharing needles and sexual activity.
+Hepatitis c (HCV) spreads the same way as type b – through blood, vaginal and seminal fluids, sharing needles, and sexual activity.
 It is among the top bloodborne diseases worldwide and affects as many as 3.9 million people in the United States.
 According to scientific research, 80 percent of people with HCV have a chronic form of infection.
-Medications are available that make the virus undetectable and eliminate symptoms successfully in the majority of patients regardless of length of infection.
+Medications are available that make the virus undetectable and eliminate symptoms successfully in the majority of patients, regardless of the length of infection.

 Hepatitis D